SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 - For COVID-19 prevention, there's vaccination.
 Really, that's your best bet.
 Try to get Pfizer or Moderna if you can.
-- For COVID-19 treatment, there's fluvoxamine, dexamethasone, molnupiravir, and (soon) plaxovid.
+- For COVID-19 treatment, there's fluvoxamine, dexamethasone, molnupiravir, and (soon) paxlovid.
 All fine therapies if you get a breakthrough infection.

 But your first step is getting vaccinated.
 Here at Chez Weekend, we both got 3 doses of mRNA vaccines.